juxtapo9090/O.R.B/README.md

 ## Philosophy

 ```
+Trojan-Horse
 The horse is inside the gates.
 It reads.
 It listens.
 It speaks.
 It reports.
 The AI on the other end decides what to do with it.
 ```

-MIT — do whatever you want with it. 🐴
+MIT — do whatever you want with it. 🔮